 Results of the Company's subsidiary for tax purposes are measured and reflected in terms of earnings in SEK.
 As explained in Note 2b, the financial statements are measured in U.S. dollars.
 The difference between the annual changes in the SEK/dollar exchange rate causes a further difference between taxable income and the income before taxes shown in the financial statements.
-In accordance with paragraph 9(f) of SFAS No. 109, the Company's subsidiary has not provided deferred income taxes on the difference between the reporting currency and the tax bases of assets and liabilities.
+In accordance with ASC 740-10-25-f, the Company's subsidiary has not provided deferred income taxes on the difference between the reporting currency and the tax bases of assets and liabilities resulting from changes in exchange rate.